 When do I add the coffee?

 Coffee can be added at any point in the process: when you heat up your extract, when you move the beer to your fermenter, or when you are bottling.
-All of these will provide different coffee character.
+All of these will provide different coffee characters.
 However, in our experience, adding coffee while bottling your beer yields the best results.
 With Sunday Morning Coming Down, we direct brewers to add a shot of espresso or coffee with the priming sugar before adding beer to your bottles.
-Adding your coffee early in the process may mean that the coffee characteristics dissipate by the time your beer finished, while some brewers may find that beer added during bottling is too strong for them.
+Adding your coffee early in the process may mean that the coffee characteristics dissipate by the time your beer is finished, while some brewers may find that beer added during bottling is too strong for them.
 Testing will be required.
 FYI: Using coffee in your beer should not increase fermentation or conditioning times.
-If this blog has piqued your interest about brewing with a new ingredient, we've done our job!
+If this blog has piqued your interest in brewing with a new ingredient, we've done our job!
 We wish you many delectable coffee brews in your future.
-Any questions or pointers you need addressed on your next batch can be passed along to [email protected] or over the phone at 1-800-852-4263.